 When comparing results, make sure you pulled out the data for the same time period in Ads Manager as set in automated rule conditions.

-In this article we covered 3 most common reasons of unexpectedly paused and restarted campaigns/ad sets/ads, but you may run into other cases.
+In this article, we covered the 3 most common reasons of unexpectedly paused and restarted campaigns/ad sets/ads, but you may run into other cases.
 Drop us a message in the chat if you need help while reviewing automated rules results.